Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Overview

-Next, we discuss our new main techniques that allow us to improve~\ref{i-1}.
-Notice that there is a tradeoff between $|S|$ and $|E(G_S)|$.
-When $|E(G_S)|$ is small~\ref{i-1} becomes faster and $|S|$ increases, resulting in a slower~\ref{i-3}.
-Given this tradeoff, the key to achieving faster construction algorithms is the following optimization problem:
+Next, we discuss the new main techniques that allow us to improve~\ref{i-1}.
+Notice that there is a tradeoff between $|S|$ and $|E_S|$.
+When $|E_S|$ is small,~\ref{i-1} becomes faster and $|S|$ increases, resulting in a slower~\ref{i-3}.
+Given this tradeoff, the key to obtaining faster construction algorithms lies in the following optimization problem: